 In the initial few days (or months I would say), wearing a comfortable PJ or gown helps to get up easily or stay comfortably.
-You can include some nursing tops & cardigans in your postpartum list of items instead.
+You can include some nursing tops & cardigans in your postpartum bag checklist instead.
 I literally lived my entire postpartum in my nursing tops & PJs.

 5. Prenatal Vitamins & Painkillers

-This is a postpartum item in the list that you cannot forget.
-Being a mom of two, I remember forgetting my prenatal vitamins(as prescribed by your doctor) while caring for little one’s needs.
+This is the most ignored item in the postpartum bag checklist that you cannot forget.
+Being a mom of two, I remember forgetting my prenatal vitamins(as prescribed by your doctor) while caring for my little one’s needs.
 Mama, always remember to take them.
-Keep it in your diaper caddy or breastfeeding caddy or keep a reminder and always take your prenatal vitamins.
+Keep them in a diaper caddy or breastfeeding caddy or keep a reminder, but always take your prenatal vitamins.
 That helps in staying healthy while you breastfeed & care for your baby.

 6. Heating pad